tobiasgrosser/mental-strength-unworkshop/content/blog/22-04-27-crafting-exquisite-ideas/index.md

 **Alexander Viand**

 When he isn't visiting UoE, Alexander Viand is a PhD student at ETH Zurich.
-There, he's active in the scientific staff association (VMI) and had the pleasure to help coordinate the Scientific Excellence & Well-Being initiative.
+There, he's active in the scientific staff association (VMI) and had the pleasure to help coordinate the [Scientific Excellence & Well-Being initiative](http://vmi.ethz.ch/wellbeing/).
 His research focuses on making advanced cryptographic techniques such as Fully Homomorphic Encryption accessible to non-experts by developing new systems, tools and abstractions.

 ![Alexander Viand](./alex.jpg)

 **Ohad Kammar**

-Ohad is a Senior Research Fellow at the University of Edinburgh School of Informatics, and his interests include programming languages and applied mathematics (category theory, logic, algebra).
+[Ohad Kammar](https://www.denotational.co.uk/) is a Senior Research Fellow at the University of Edinburgh School of Informatics, and his interests include programming languages and applied mathematics (category theory, logic, algebra).

 ![Ohad Kammar](./ohad-kammar-fancy.jpg)